stylishgadgets0p/webshare-stremio-addon/README.md

 ## How can I use it?

-Go to https://20317bf4c6c6-webshare-stremio-addon.baby-beamup.club/, enter your Webshare.cz login details and install.

-This addon is not yet submitted to the community addon catalog, that will be done after some testing period.
+This addon is submitted to the community addon catalog.
+To install, just go Addons -> Community and search for `Webshare.cz`.

+Alternative is to follow the link https://20317bf4c6c6-webshare-stremio-addon.baby-beamup.club/ and install from there.

+You need to have valid Webshare.cz credentials and a premium account.

 ## Development